 03) Blows down the receiver to a lower pressure at unloading to save power.

 So, let’s start the Working on Compressor Governing

-For the purpose of explanation, the unloading pressure is taken as 7.1 Kg/cm² and loading pressure as 6.8 Kg/cm².
-This is standard pressure on which many compressors working in engineering units.
+For the purpose of explanation, the unloading pressure is taken as 7.1 Kg/cm² and the loading pressure as 6.8 Kg/cm².
+This is the standard pressure on which many compressors work in engineering units.